Lady with headphones working at laptop

 Limited liability

-By setting up a limited company, business owners’ and shareholders’ personal assets are separated from the company’s accounts.
+By setting up a limited company, separates the personal assets of stakeholders from the company’s accounts.
 This helps mitigate the personal financial risk for business owners and protects personal finances in the case of company debts.

 Brand identity

-Being registered as a sole trader ties the business to the business owner.
-Through setting up a limited company, the limited company director and shareholders can separate themselves from the brand.
-A limited company can establish its own reputation.
-Setting up a limited company can also help convey a professional and credible image.
+Being a sole trader ties your business directly to you.
+By setting up a limited company, directors and shareholders can separate themselves from the brand, allowing the company to build its own identity.
+This structure also helps create a more professional and credible image.

 Access to capital